opentensor/bittensor/README.md

 Scores are assigned to the top-performing subnet miners and subnet validators.
 The on-chain Yuma Consensus determines the TAO rewards for these top performers.
 The Bittensor blockchain, the subtensor, runs on decentralized validation nodes, just like any blockchain.

 **This SDK repo is for Bittensor platform only**
-This Bittensor SDK codebase is for the Bittensor platform only.
+This Bittensor SDK codebase is for the Bittensor platform only, designed to help developers create subnets and build tools on Bittensor.
 For subnets and applications, refer to subnet-specific websites, which are maintained by subnet owners.

 ## Release Notes